1: The Department

 |Week 10 = w/c 5 Dec||Week 24 = w/c 13 Mar||Week 39 = w/c 26 Jun|

-Please make sure you are aware of your responsibilities whilst studying in the UK; you can refer to the Student Immigration & Compliance website.
+Please make sure you are aware of your responsibilities whilst studying in the UK; you can refer to the Student Immigration & Compliance websiteLink opens in a new window.

 You may request an authorised absence from your course for a compelling reason such as illness or bereavement.
 The minimum length of absence is 8 days and the maximum is 6 weeks per academic year.
-Please complete an authorised absence request form using the Student Records Request section of Student Records Online.
+Please complete an authorised absence request form in Student Records Online.
 Periods of authorised absence are not reported to UKVI and as such the Student Visa will not be curtailed, although we are required to maintain records of absence for immigration purposes.